 If you’re working on a deck builder, add to it something truly unique to make it different from all the others.

 People don’t want to buy a game that’s just like another game out there with a slightly different theme or better art.
 Your game has to be compelling.

 But it’s not necessarily about creating something completely out there that no one’s ever seen before.
 If you deviate completely from the familiar, your game may be too obscure for most people.

 You want to find a good balance between something existing, something familiar, and something new.

-In my game design and development class, we recently played Jenga, which we followed up by playing Junk Art.
+When I was teaching game design and development at Laurier University, we played and discussed Jenga, which we followed up with Junk Art.
 I reflected that Jenga made use of building blocks, similar to those that children would play with.
 Junk Art then took it one further step by including different shapes and colours, along with a multitude of ways to play the game.

 These games have both been very successful, by innovating on existing ideas and making them into something fresh and new.

 I even had the opportunity to talk with Leslie Scott, the creator of Jenga, for the upcoming Board Game Design Virtual Summit.
 It was fun and interesting to dive into what made this game such a phenomenal success.
 You’ll want to check out what she had to say (along with all the other amazing guests).

 But back to game design… You want to make sure that your game isn’t just like every other one out there, perhaps with a new theme slapped on.